 The Sustainable Urban Development curriculum consists of a 74-credit set of required core area coursework:

 In addition to the core coursework, students are required to complete general university requirements and electives, bringing their total number of credits to 180.
-The degree planning worksheet can be helpful in tracking progress through the program.
+This degree planning worksheet can help track your progress through the program.

 All courses are five credits unless otherwise noted.